Meneer-de-Bruin/webcurator-api-documentation/webcurator-docs/guides/apis/api-group_member_POST.rst

 Errors
 ------
 If any error is raised no output is returned.
-Nor is the group created.
+Nor is a member added to the group.

 === ==========================================================================
 400 No group or target with id <id> exists.